astrada/google-drive-ocamlfuse/doc/Configuration.md

 [Since 0.6.23] Specifies the Team Drive id, if you want to mount a [[Team Drive|Team Drives]]:

     team_drive_id=

+[Since 0.7.0] Enables in-memory metadata cache:

+    metadata_memory_cache=true

+[Since 0.7.0] Specifies every how many seconds the metadata cache is saved to sqlite3 db:

+    metadata_memory_cache_saving_interval=30

+[Since 0.7.0] Permits the download of files marked by Google Drive as abusive:

+    acknowledge_abuse=false

+[Since 0.7.0] Customize the executable to run when you specify a `desktop` export format:

+    desktop_entry_exec=

 ### Document export formats